YoussefShabo/Daily-Tasks/08-16/Text.md

 //Working

--update Portfolio other Projects logos []
--Apply to 3 Jobs[0/3]
+-update Portfolio other Projects logos for mobile [] -Apply to 3 Jobs[0/3]
 -research freelance jobs
 -add photos to stock images [0/5]